DOI-ONRR/doi-extractives-data/research/sprint17/sprint17_results.md

 - Do people understand what the site is about?
 KINDA!
 - Can they figure out how to find and navigate stories?
 NO!
 - Do people understand the term 'extractive resources'?
 KINDA!
 - What problems are most severe?
+WHAT IS USEITI?
+WHY AM I HERE?
+WHAT SHOULD I DO?

 ## General feedback